-- Submit an honors plan to earn points at the beginning of each semester (deadline: Friday, February 3, for spring 2017).
+- Beginning of the Semester: Must log in to James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, January 14–Friday, February 1, for spring 2019).
 The honors points table outlines some options.
 You may choose to focus within a single category or select options throughout all categories.

 - Maintain full-time (12 semester hours) enrollment at the University of Illinois each semester you are receiving early registration privileges.

 - Maintain a cumulative GPA ≥ 3.30.